-Additionally to the rule encoding $\S4.1$ from the previous section, our knowledge base also includes the following two rules derived from $\S2.25$ of the Danish traffic law, which define the predicate \rules{RoadUser}.
+In addition to the encoding of $\S4.1$ from the previous section, assume our knowledge base also includes two rules derived from $\S2.25$ of the Danish traffic law, which define the predicate \rules{RoadUser}:

-Suppose that we want to find out whether anyone has broken any laws at some point.
-To this end, we send the query \rules{BrokenLaw(P,X,T)} to \CoolToolName{}, which generates all possible answers by using SLD-resolution to construct SLD-refutations.
-Given the knowledge base and the facts of the case, there are four SLD-refutations with answer \rules{BrokenLaw(defendant,\\S4.1,15:15)}, given in Figure~\ref{fig:derivations}.
+To find out if any laws have been broken, we send the query \rules{BrokenLaw(P,X,T)} to \CoolToolName{}, which first generates all possible SLD-refutations using SLD-resolution.
+In this case, four refutation are created together with their proof tree (Figure~\ref{fig:prooftree}).
+These proof trees are then combined to create an explanation (Figure~\ref{fig:explaintree}). \end{example}

-Next, \CoolToolName{} applies every substitution in each refutation on all atoms in that refutation.
-This yields the four derivations in Figure~\ref{fig:more-derivations}.

-Finally these refutations are combined in a tree, where common prefixes are represented by shared nodes.
-The resulting structure is shown in Figure~\ref{fig:tree}.